 Once called “a quintessential world-music musician,” award-winning singer and flute player Hanz Araki has been a prominent figure in the Irish music community in North America and beyond for more than 2 decades.
 In that time he has released 11 albums, played countless festival stages, toured nationally and internationally, and collaborated with a number of well respected musicians within and outside of the Celtic music genre.

 House Concert Details

 SLO House Concerts are by invitation and reservation only.
-Please click here to contact us to request an invitation and indicate how many seats you would like to reserve.
+Please click here to request an invitation and indicate how many seats you would like to reserve.
 We will then send you an email with directions and other helpful information.

 7:00pm show: Doors open at 6:30pm.
 Concert starts at 7:00pm.

 Suggested donation: $20.
-ALL of the money goes to the performer.
+ALL of the money goes directly to the performers.